MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-getting-started-data-import-exploration.md

 # Tutorial: Practice data import and exploration (Microsoft R)

-**Applies to: Microsoft R Server and R Client [**<sup>1</sup>**](#chunking)**
+**Applies to: R Server and R Client** <sup>[**1**](#chunking)</sup>

-Microsoft R provides a native data file format (.xdf) efficient for reading arbitrary rows and columns.
+Microsoft R provides a native binary data file format (.xdf) designed for efficient read operations of arbitrary rows and columns.
 In this tutorial, you will learn how to convert a CSV text file into XDF using **rxImport** from the RevoScaleR function library.
 The **rxImport** function takes source data as an input and returns a data source object.
 Optionally, by specifying an *outFile* parameter, it creates an XDF.

 ## What you will learn in this tutorial

 1. Convert CSV data to the XDF data file format
 2. Get information about the data source
+3. Import parameters used for selective import and conversion
-3. Summarize data
+4. Summarize data
-4. Create a new .xdf file, sub-setting the original data set and performing data transformations
+4. Subset and transform data

 ## Prerequisites